 What to Expect From Financial Awareness Counseling

 It takes an average of about 20 – 30 minutes to complete the entire counseling module.
-You must complete the whole module in a single session.
+Keep in mind, you must complete the whole module in a single session.

 There are five categories: